chuv13/vinnymarquez/_posts/2013-09-26-a-chance-to-win-one-of-the-300-beta-steam-machines.md

 > </div>
 >
 > <div>
->   5. Play a game using a gamepad in� <a href="http://store.steampowered.com/bigpicture/">Big Picture</a>� mode
+>   5. Play a game using a gamepad in <a href="http://store.steampowered.com/bigpicture/">Big Picture</a> mode
 > </div>

-*Note: Step 5 really requires you to use a gamepad, you can&#8217;t � accomplish this quest if you just run Steam in Big Picture mode and launch a game using a mouse and/or the arrow keys.*
+*Note: Step 5 really requires you to use a gamepad, you can&#8217;t  accomplish this quest if you just run Steam in Big Picture mode and launch a game using a mouse and/or the arrow keys.*

 **The Badge Quest**